OzzGott/Programmer_som_data/Assignment_4/README.md

 #### Exercise 6.2

-Added `Fun of string * expr` to the disjoint union in Fun1/Absyn.fs Added Clos to the value type
+Expanded expr type to include `Fun(...)` in Fun1/Absyn.fs.
-Adapted the evaluater in Fun1/HigherFun.fs to return Clos for anonymous functions.
+Added Clos to the value type, and adapted the `eval` function in Fun1/HigherFun.fs to return `Clos` for anonymous functions.

 #### Exercise 6.3
+Expanded `FunLex.fsl` and `FunPar.fsy` by adding tokens `FUN` and `ARROW` to enable parsing anonymous functions.
 Added examples of parsing anonymous functions from strings at the bottom of Fun1/ParseAndRunHigher.fs